You can now go on holiday to Madeira with TUI, and we expect to be able to take you to mainland Portugal soon.

-We’re keeping a close eye on government guidelines and expect to be able to start flying to Portugal again in the coming weeks.
 Holidays during the COVID-19 pandemic will be slightly different to what you’re used to.
 But, we’re doing everything we can to make sure that you have a brilliant TUI holiday.
 We understand how important it is to know what to expect while you’re away.
-That’s why we’ve put together this page to fill you in on what you can expect in Portugal, once we start flying there again.
+That’s why we’ve put together this page to fill you in on everything you need to know about your holiday to mainland Portugal or Madeira, from face masks to social distancing.

 Your flight and hotel experience